Ojimarvisazuka/GLOBAL-COVID-I9-/README.md

 ![](Covid_Virus.jpg)

 ## Introduction
 This project was mandated by Quantum Analytics NG as part of my internship.
-The instruction was to carry out a live analysis of COVID-19 dataset from the World Health Organisation (WHO) website for an up-to-date COVID-19 events.
+The instruction was to carry out a live analysis of COVID-19 dataset from the World Health Organisation (WHO) website for an update on COVID-19 events.
+Power BI was the visualization tool used in this project and the details are presented below.

 ## Problem Statement